 Results of Seventh Consolidated Medium-Term Management Plan Initiatives

-The Cosmo Energy Group promoted initiatives on safety management and risk management activities via the Sustainability Strategy Committee with the aim of ensuring safety and reducing future risk in Group-wide business activities, seeking in all of these efforts to earn greater social trust and confidence.
+The Cosmo Energy Group promoted initiatives on safety management and risk management activities via the Sustainability Strategy Council with the aim of ensuring safety and reducing future risk in Group-wide business activities, seeking in all of these efforts to earn greater social trust and confidence.

-Material issues Vision for addressing material issues KPIs(Fiscal 2023) Score
+| Material issues | Vision for addressing material issues | KPIs(Fiscal 2025) | Score | |

-Targets Results
+| Targets | Results | |||

-Safe operations and stable supply Employee injuries are prevented
+| Safe operations and stable supply | Employee injuries are prevented | Serious occupational accidents:0 |

-0 A
+0 | A |

-Plant accidents and product (quality) accidents are prevented
+| Plant accidents and product (quality) accidents are prevented | Serious operational accidents:0 (Plant accident, product (quality) accidents) |

-Operations are carried out so they do not threaten the safety of the operating area or surrounding residents Accidents with Serious Environmental Impact:0 0 A
+| Operations are carried out so they do not threaten the safety of the operating area or surrounding residents | Accidents with Serious Environmental Impact:0 | 0 | A | |

-Supply and sales system in case of disaster or emergency: Resume within 24 hours
+| Stable supply of energy is provided, even during disasters and emergencies | Supply and sales system in case of disaster or emergency: Resume within 24 hours |

-BCP not activated
+BCP not activated | ー | |

 Score S: Progress well ahead of plan A: Progress according to plan B: Some progress delayed